Connecting communities on the Northumberland Line

 James visited the local schools to assess the possible areas of support.
 These visits helped Ground Control and other MSI contractors learn about the types of students they serve and the potential to add value to their outdoor spaces.

-James Jameson from Ground Control assesses possible support for Josephine Butler Campus of schools in Ashington, Northumberland
+James Jennings from Ground Control assesses possible support for Josephine Butler Campus of schools in Ashington, Northumberland

 The teams from Ground Control, MSl, and other local supply chain contractors worked together to ensure all logistics were expertly carried out.

-Ground Control also joined a 'team' day with Nottinghamshire County Council, MSI and other partners to enhance pathways, add definition to areas that looked in need of some TLC, give spaces a faces lift and most of all build positive relationships.
+Ground Control also joined a 'team' day with Nottinghamshire County Council, MSI, and other partners to enhance pathways, add definition to areas that needed some TLC, give spaces a facelift, and build positive relationships.

 Image: Staff and teams from Ground Control, MSI, and Northumberland County Council come together for a 'team' day in Northumberland